eCook Meal

 THE CURRY BASE

 Place a pot for the curry over a medium heat with a drizzle of oil.
 When hot, fry the diced Onion for 3-4 minutes until soft and translucent.
-Add the grated garlic and the remaining curry paste to taste.
+Add the grated Garlic and the remaining curry paste to taste.
 Fry for 30-60 seconds until fragrant, shifting constantly.
 Stir in the cooked chopped tomato and 150ml of water, and bring to a simmer.
 Pop on a lid and cook for 15-20 minutes until thickened, stirring occasionally.

-GOLDEN Poppadoms
+GOLDEN POPPADOMS

 When the sauce is nearing completion, return the pan to a medium-high heat with enough oil to cover the base.
-When hot, fry the Poppadoms one at a time for 30 seconds on one side.
+When hot, fry the poppadoms one at a time for 30 seconds on one side.
 When starting to curl, use tongs or a spatula to flip and flatten out.
 Keep flipping and flattening until puffed up and golden.
 Remove from the pan on completion and allow to drain on paper towel.

 THINGS ARE ABOUT TO GET CREAMY…